 |Frequency Response||50 Hz – 20000 Hz|

 They can also work well in a desktop environment paired with a PC, but again, you’ll need a big desk to use them properly (and not just a wide one, but deep as well, as you’ll want to keep these speakers a good foot from the wall so that the rear port can function unimpededly).

-Now the speakers themselves are fairly easy on the eyes.
-The exterior is made out of audio-grade MDF that’s then covered in a vinyl veneer finish – that’s pretty standard stuff, nothing to write home about; although if we have to choose between either the sound or the looks to be exceptional for the price, we’ll choose the sound every time.
+The speakers themselves are easy on the eyes.
+The exterior is made of audio-grade MDF that’s covered in a vinyl veneer finish – that’s pretty standard stuff, nothing to write home about; although if we had to choose between either the sound or the looks to be exceptional for the price, we would choose the sound every time.

-Still, the bigger-than-average size does translate into a bigger-than-average sound, meaning that these speakers will work great in any home environment, even if you need a pair of speakers to complete your home theatre.
+Still, the bigger-than-average size does translate into bigger-than-average sound, meaning that these speakers will work great in any home environment, even if you need a pair of speakers to complete your home theatre.

 What truly sets the SX6 apart, however, is the inclusion of some very premium components.
 Its 1-inch dome tweeter, for example, uses high-performance magnets to ensure you get the best listening experience $130 can buy.

-Other quality of life perks include but are not limited to magnetic shielding that eliminates all interferences that other nearby signals relish in producing, Butterworth audio crossovers for improved equalization, and the 18 gauge internal lead wire that aids in the battle against signal degradation.
+Other quality-of-life perks include (but are not limited to) magnetic shielding that eliminates all interferences that other nearby signals relish in producing, Butterworth audio crossovers for improved equalization, and the 18 gauge internal lead wire that aids in the battle against signal degradation.

-Once again, these speakers are a tad bigger than what people normally have in mind when they think ‘bookshelf speakers’, so being able to mount them on a wall would really help sell these to people who can just not accommodate the size.
+Once again, these speakers are a tad bigger than what people normally have in mind when they think of ‘bookshelf speakers,’ so being able to mount them on a wall would really help sell these to people who can not accommodate the size.

 Sure, you’d probably want the bass port in the front then, and not just so that you would have room for the screw, but this may have been doable if the extra layer of MDF beneath the feet weren’t there.

 So, what kind of sound do all of these features come together to produce?

-Once they’ve had proper time to break-in, you can expect a truly magnificent sound from the SX6 that’ll fix these issues to the point of no longer detracting anything from the listening experience.
+Once they’ve had proper time to break in, you can expect a truly magnificent sound from the SX6 that’ll fix these issues to the point of no longer detracting anything from the listening experience.

-Once they get cozy and comfortable these speakers become phenomenal.
+Once they get cozy and comfortable, these speakers become phenomenal.
 They sound big, with an expansive soundstage and exceptional imaging.
-The bass is still decent at best.
-But these speakers can get loud – in fact, the sound only gets better as the volume increases – and the bass can get palpable.
+The bass is still decent at best, but these speakers can get loud – in fact, the sound only gets better as the volume increases – and the bass can get palpable.

 The only time when you won’t feel like the mids are the speaker’s strongest suit will be when you’re listening to the highs.
-Then the mids will kick back in and you’ll restart the whole process over and over again.
+Then the mids will kick back in, and you’ll restart the whole process over and over again.

 Orchestral music may actually be the SX6’s forte, at least from a technical standpoint, as you can hear all the different instruments come together brilliantly into a coherent whole yet feel separate and distinct.
-And they will make you feel like you’re right there in the live audience, seeing the violinists sway in their seat as they transition seamlessly from note to note.
+They will make you feel like you’re right there in the live audience, seeing the violinists sway in their seats as they transition seamlessly from note to note.